-Kentucky's defense dominated the Cardinals.
+Kentucky's defense domithe Cardinals.
 Especially effective was defensive tackle Myron Pryor, who picked up a fumble and rambled 72 yards down the field for a touchdown.
 On Monday, Pryor was named the Southeastern Conference player of the year.
 It was the first time a UK lineman had won the honor since 1992.
 The Wildcats open their home season Saturday against Norfolk State.
-Kentucky will he the huge favorite.
-However, Brooks says four-linebacker Norfolk's defense could give his offensive line trouble.
+Kentucky will be the huge favorite.
+However, Brooks says Norfolk's four-linebacker defense could give his offensive line trouble.
 Wisconsin gets ready for Marshall THE ASSOCIATED PRESS MADISON, Wis.
-Wisconsin coach Bret Bielema knows his team can't look past Marshall - neither the team nor its star player of the same name.
-Sophomore Darius Marshall rushed for 115 yards and a touchdown to lead Marshall University to a 35-10 victory over Illinois State last Saturday.
-The Thundering Herd come to Camp Randall Stadium next Saturday.

-"The thing that jumped out to me as I watched film is Number 5 - their running back - is extremely talented," Bielema said Monday at his weekly news conference.
+Wisconsin coach Bret Bielema knows his team can't look past Marshall - neither the team nor its star player of the same Sophomore Darius Marshall rushed for 115 yards and a touchdown to lead Marshall University to a 35-10 victory over Illinois State last Saturday.
+The Thundering Herd come to Camp Randall Stadium next "The thing that jumped out to me as I watched film is Number 5 - their running back is extremely talented," Bielema said Monday at his weekly news conference.
 "He's going into his second year now and is seasoned and has a good feel for the game.
 He got better as the game wore on.'
 Wisconsin also won its season opener, 38-17 over Akron.

-week, and the new AP rankings will be released Tuesday.
+The Badgers were 13th last a lot of video about his next week, and the new AP rankings will be released Tuesday.